While visiting the Newengland States, Hans DK5JI (911) also visited ARRL club station

 pictures of his shack.

-Karl, DL1VU (415), world well known DXpeditioneer and also author of technical papers in his shack.
+Karl, DL1VU (415), world well known DXpeditioneer and also author of technical papers sent us this picture,

 It was with sorrow that we had to announce the passing of W1PL, Dr. Laci Radnay (HSC 13) on February 2008.
 Laci died at